 Life can be demanding between work, family, responsibilities, and other obligations that we forget how important it is to award ourselves with me time.
-Here are five of the many reasons to remember to award yourself with me time and a DIY Lavender Bath Bombs recipe, for those of you who are like me and like to award yourself with a warm bath and a good magazine, like InStyle, after everyone has gone to bed.
+Here are five of the many reasons to remember to award yourself with me time and a DIY Lavender Bath Bombs recipe, for those of you who are like me and like to award yourself with a warm bath and a good magazine.

 - Clear your mind after a stressful day – We have all had those days when stress levels tend to be high due to a variety of reasons, and we wish we could just crawl back into bed and start over.
 These days it’s important to take a step back, take a deep breath, and spend some time alone to help let go of some of the stress.
 We cannot forget to give our brains the rest and recharge they need to function as well as we need them to.